 State Highway 1: Top to Bottom — Driving the Length of New Zealand

 State Highway 1 begins in Bluff at the southern tip of the South Island.
 If you go to the beginning of the highway you’ll see the famous signpost with yellow signs pointing to different places and listing the distance.
-Bluff also claims to have the southernmost Starbucks in the world — worth a look if you’re there.
+Invercargill (27 km north of Bluff) has the southernmost Starbucks in the world — worth a stop if you’re there even if just to claim you’ve been at the southernmost Starbucks in the world!
+Invercargill also has the southernmost Pizza Hut, Subway, McDonald’s, and Burger King in the world.

 The highway ends at Cape Reinga in the north, about a six hour drive from Auckland.
 The road ends in a carpark with good toilet facilities and a nice overlook.
 A walkway takes you down to a lighthouse and another signpost with yellow signs pointing the way to the rest of the world.
 From the walkway you can see where the Tasman Sea and the Pacific Ocean meet — a roiling clash of currents that is genuinely cool to watch.